|Japanese Candlestick Charting Techniques by Steve Nison|

 Probability not guarantee

-Neither of these patterns guarantee the predicted reversal or continuation.
+Neither of these patterns guarantees the predicted reversal or continuation.
 They merely tell the story of what is going on in the market right now and what has a high probability of happening next.
 This is all based on the idea that the market is run by humans and humans are creatures of habit, which makes it likely the patterns keep repeating themselves.

 How to find all these candlestick patterns